BackupTheBerlios/hjb-svn/trunk/docs/rst/installation.rst

 OR

-* Use the *deploy.webapp* ant target to create the war file and copy it to a location where it can be used by the target servlet container (*N.B. the location is one of the property values assigned in the hjb_deploy.properties file*):
+* Use the *deploy.webapp* ant target to create the WAR archive and copy it to a location where it can be used by the target servlet container (*N.B. the location is one of the property values assigned in the hjb_deploy.properties file*):